OpenCTI-Platform/connectors/internal-enrichment/greynoise-vuln/README.md

 ## Installation

 The GreyNoise Vulnerability connector is a standalone Python process that must have access to the OpenCTI platform and the RabbitMQ.
-RabbitMQ credentials and connection parameters are provided by the API directly, as configured in the platform settings.
+RabbitMQ's credentials and connection parameters are provided by the API directly, as configured in the platform settings.

 Enabling this connector could be done by launching the Python process directly after providing the correct configuration in the `config.yml` file or within a Docker with the image `opencti/connector-greynoise-vuln:latest`.
 We provide an example of [`docker-compose.yml`](docker-compose.yml) file that could be used independently or integrated to the global `docker-compose.yml` file of OpenCTI.